 - Monetary donations (one-off's or recurrent)

-You may donate small (or large, if you prefer) amounts which will go towards our daily living costs and purchasing essential materials and equipment like brick and cement, bathroom fittings, etc. We will update this page constantly to let you know how we are using your donations.
+You may donate small (or large, if you prefer) amounts which will go towards our daily living costs and purchasing essential materials and equipment like our engine boat, brick and cement, bathroom fittings, etc. We will update this page constantly to let you know how we are using your donations.